hariramgit/Data-Analysis-of-Service-Request-Calls/README.md

  Customer Service Requests Analysis project.
 Performing data analysis of service request calls.
 Performing Wrangling,Cleaning the data to understand the pattern in the data and visualize the major types of complaints.

-#### In this project we are Performing the following steps:
+#### In this project, I am Performing the following steps:

-1.Understand the dataset:
+1. Understand the dataset:
 - Identify the shape of the dataset
 - Identify variables with null values